cryptobuks1/paytokensd/docs/API.rst

 **Return:**

-  The created transaction's id on the Bitcoin network, or an error if the transaction is invalid for any reason.
+  The created transaction's id on the Worldcoin network, or an error if the transaction is invalid for any reason.

 .. _create_bet: